What Is Probate?

 Beneficiary Designations: Your life insurance policy, IRA, 401k, etc. can indicate a specific person, called a “beneficiary,” who will receive these proceeds from the account when you die.

 One cautionary note on beneficiary designations or payable on death accounts.
 These designations must be kept updated to reflect any change in family or circumstances.

-The personal representative starts a probate proceeding by filling an application or petition with the probate court in the county where the deceased person lived at the time of their death.
+The personal representative starts a probate proceeding by filing an application or petition with the probate court in the county where the deceased person lived at the time of their death.
 Probate proceedings in Minnesota may be either formal or informal, and generally must be initiated within three years after the decedent’s death.
-If more than three years have passed, then heirs may petition the court for a Decree of Descent to establish title to real estate.
+If more than three years have passed, then heirs may petition the court for a decree of descent to establish title to real estate.